MalcolmorianVII/Core-Bioinfo/README.md

     c.
 In the process scope `seqbox`, `artic` and `pangolin` processes should have conda variables point to the correct paths as reflected on the local system.
 These are paths that are displayed by conda env list e.g /home/bkutambe/miniconda3/envs/artic_new10

-4. Ensure the following exists:

-    a.
-Creating the following path on the local machine `${HOME}/test_data/minion_runs`

-    b.
-Download [this](https://www.dropbox.com/s/70i0xewtnqdqe2f/20210701_1420_MN33881_FAO36609_5c3b1ea9.csv?dl=0) seqtracker file to the local sequencing batch directory created after moving the batch directory in step 1 of process_seq_data.nf script

-5. Modify the following variables in the artic_covid_medaka.py in the covid_scripts directory as follows:
+4. Modify the following variables in the artic_covid_medaka.py in the covid_scripts directory as follows:

     a. `root_dir=/path/to/minion_run_directory/on_local_machine`